MakechTec/tezcatl/README.md

 # Tezcatl #

-Tezcatl is a CLI for create files from templates, it alloows avoid to write the same code over and over again.
+Tezcatl is a CLI for create files from templates, it allows avoid to write the same code over and over again.
 If you need to help with tezcatl, you can send an email to: angeldomp49@gmail.com or visit the GitHub user account [MakechTec](https://github.com/MakechTec).